MasterJ93/ATProtoKit/README.md

 If you have any questions, you can ask me on Bluesky ([@cjrriley.com](https://bsky.app/profile/cjrriley.com)).
 And while you're at it, give me a follow!

 ## License
-This Swift Package is using the MIT License.
+This Swift package is using the MIT License.
 Please view [LICENSE.md](https://github.com/MasterJ93/ATProtoKit/blob/ed45edcd717e7341ae688d294504e0019550b3f0/LICENSE.md) for more details.